camanjj/heroku-buildpack-php-tyler/README.md

 The binary package will be produced in the current directory.
 Upload it to Amazon S3.

 ### PHP
-PHP requires supporting libraries to be avaliable when being built.
-Please have the preceeding packages built and uploaded onto S3 before continuing.
+PHP requires supporting libraries to be available when being built.
+Please have the preceding packages built and uploaded onto S3 before continuing.

 Review the `support/vulcan-build-php.sh` build script and verify the version numbers in `support/set-env.sh`.